-Plenitude Magazine aims to promote the growth and development of LGBTTQI literature and film through a biannual electronic publication (e-reader and tablet formats) of literary fiction, nonfiction, poetry, graphic narrative and short film by both emerging and established LGBTTQI writers, filmmakers, and artists, and to foster a community through an online forum for the exchange of ideas, opportunities, contacts, and resources.
+Plenitude Magazine aims to promote the growth and development of LGBTTQI literature and film through the regular online publication of literary fiction, nonfiction, poetry, graphic narrative and short film by both emerging and established LGBTTQI writers, filmmakers, and artists, and to foster a community through an online forum for the exchange of ideas, opportunities, contacts, and resources.
 Our view of queerness centres Black and Indigenous people, people of colour, trans people, people with disabilities, youth, and elders.

 Plenitude aims to complicate expressions of queerness through the publication of diverse, sophisticated literary writing, art and film, from the very subtle to the brash and unrelenting.